AngularDart as a Development Environment for Small Web Apps

 }

-Calling component
+Calling side

 <preview [setHtml]="result" [width]="previewWidth" [height]="previewHeight"></preview>

-This way, whenever the result variable in the calling component changes, setHtml is called.
+variable in the calling component changes.
 Convenient.

-setInnerHTML and Sanitizer
+setInnerHTML and sanitizer

 class PermissiveNodeValidator implements NodeValidator {